 In short, a little over half a year has been more than enough to consider our expansion into North Macedonia an overwhelming success in every conceivable aspect.
 The official opening of our Skopje office space has provided the opportunity to complete that one last piece of the puzzle and finally meet everybody in person.

 From the start of the pandemic, HTEC has made the health and safety of its employees its top priority.
 We’ve swiftly transitioned to remote work while continuing to grow and expand our engineering capacities.
-From a business standpoint, we hadn’t missed a beat.
+From a business standpoint, we didn’t miss a beat.
 In fact, the proverbial beat kept getting faster and faster, and we were right on top of it.

 However, as anyone who has ever experienced working in a stimulating environment with team members who are at the top of their game will tell you, there is no true substitute for the professional camaraderie, spontaneous knowledge sharing, and collective growth that takes shape in a shared physical workspace.
 We can work around it and make it work in a virtual setting, but we can’t replicate it.

 This sentiment was on full display at the Skopje office opening.
-There was a tangible sense of excitement and joy at the opportunity to meet the team members face to face, to share the physical workspace and look forward to making the office space a hive of creativity.
+There was a tangible sense of excitement and joy at the opportunity to meet team members face-to-face, to share a physical workspace, and look forward to making the office space a hive of creativity.